asaltcode/Task-1/readme.md

- Difference between HTTP1.1 vs HTTP2 and
-  objects and its internal representation
+ Difference between HTTP1.1 vs HTTP2 It comes to question number one and objects and its internal representation It comes to question number two